-- If any language disciplines (language subject) are selected, the module choices that are prescribed in the language groups and in the alphabetical list of modules must be taken into account. - This programme also provides for students who register for Humanities Special (Extended programme). - Credits for 1st-year modules are [12 credits] at yr level 1 per semester, [20 credits] at yr level 2 per semester and [30 credits] at yr level 3 per semester, unless indicated otherwise. - A few disciplines (subjects) from other faculties may be included in this programme but the following restrictions are applicable: only two of the four first-year subjects, one of the three second-year subjects, and one of the two third-year subjects may be selected from another faculty.
-Only the following disciplines from other faculties may be included in the programme: - Biblical and religious studies REL110,120 - Education (OPV) - Geography (ENV 101,201, 301; GGY 156, 168, 201, 301, 383; GIS 221) - Economics (EKN) - Information science (INL) - Mathematics (WTW) - Public administration (PAD) - Statistics (STK) - Consult the yearbook of the relevant faculty that offers these disciplines regarding the credit values, presentation modes and possible prerequisites. - In order to continue with postgraduate studies in a specific discipline a student needs to do 6 semester modules or 12 quarter modules in the discipline over the three years of study.
+- This programme also provides for students who register for Humanities Special (Extended programme). - Credits for 1st-year modules are [12 credits] at yr level 1 per semester, [20 credits] at yr level 2 per semester and [30 credits] at yr level 3 per semester, unless indicated otherwise. - A few disciplines (subjects) from other faculties may be included in this programme but the following restrictions are applicable: only two of the four first-year subjects, one of the three second-year subjects, and one of the two third-year subjects may be selected from another faculty.
+Only the following disciplines from other faculties may be included in the programme: - Biblical and religious studies (REL 110,120) - Education (OPV) - Geography (ENV 101,201, 301; GGY 156, 168, 201, 301, 383; GIS 221) - Economics (EKN) - Information science (INL) - Mathematics (WTW) - Public administration (PAD) - Statistics (STK) - Consult the yearbook of the relevant faculty that offers these disciplines regarding the credit values, presentation modes and possible prerequisites. - In order to continue with postgraduate studies in a specific discipline a student needs to do 6 semester modules or 12 quarter modules in the discipline over the three years of study.